ShreyShingala/Pokemon-Card-Scanning-Webapp/README.md

 5. CLIP embedding is searched against a FAISS index (nearest neighbors) and OCR provides a sanity check on candidate filenames.
 6. The API builds a combined result (detection crop, OCR text, top matches) and returns it to the frontend.
 7. Honestly could've just used the CLIP+FAISS model and it woudld've been so much faster, but this is cooler.

+## Backend Deployment

+The FastAPI backend is deployed on Hugging Face Spaces using Docker:

+- **Docker SDK**: Custom Dockerfile with Python 3.11, system dependencies (git, build-essential, OpenCV libs, libheif), and all Python packages